 Not only is Silverdale a wonderful world alone, but the fact that it is so close to many other superb locations makes it even better!
 Not so far away lives Arnside and Kendal, allowing you to be a part of much more natural beauty.

 Arnside is a 30-minute stroll away from Silverdale, playing its part in Britain’s smallest area of outstanding natural beauty.
 Arnside Knott (522ft) dominates a rocky peninsula where the village of Arnside lives.
 From its past of small coasters, steamers and yachts calling landing there, today Arnside welcomes many visitors to enjoy its bustling seaside village.

 Make sure to catch the tide while its sweeping up on the bay.
 You could even enjoy a fish and chip supper on the beach while doing so.
 Everything from cosy tea rooms to vibrant restaurants and pubs - Arnside has something for everyone and will definitely not disappoint.

 The Gateway to the Lakes, also known as Kendal, is a mere 15 miles away from Silverdale.
 Being home to plenty of history as well as the famous Kendal Mint Cake, this stunning market town provides a super day out for shopping and plenty to do for the whole family.

 Everything from a theatre to a cinema, traditional market days two days a week, museums, art galleries and a beautiful 12th Century parish church, this glimpse of Lakeland life is a town you must visit.

 The Lake District

-The beautiful landscapes of the Lakes makes the area an enduring favourite among walkers, while the forests, fells and waterways provide the setting for many sporting activities.
-Visit historic villages and famous locations such as the former homes of Beatrix Potter, John Ruskin and the poet Wordsworth.
+The landscapes we witness makes the area not just an enduring favourite for walkers, while the forests, fells and waterways provide the setting for sporting enthusiasts, but the historic presence adds extra character.

 The History of Middlebarrow